 Configuring Linux network with static IP

-Just edit the file:
+Just edit the file:# nano /etc/network/interfaces

 or

-sudo nano /etc/network/interfaces
+sudo nano /etc/network/interfacesauto lo

 iface lo inet loopback